 CFC has a low-risk loan portfolio, strong asset quality metrics, and prudent risk management policies, in our view.
-We believe its loans to electric utilities have a low risk of default, which is reflected in the modest charge-offs the company historically has reported on its mostly senior secured loans.
-During its 54-year history, CFC has only had cumulative net charge-offs of \$101 million in its electric utility loan portfolio.
-The company has reduced its exposure to telecom loans, which historically had weaker credit performance, to \$539 million as of Aug.
-31, 2023, from \$2.99 billion as of the end of fiscal 2005.
+We believe its loans to electric utilities have a low risk of default, which is reflected in the modest charge-offs the company historically reported on its mostly senior secured loans.

+During its 55-year history, CFC has only had cumulative net charge-offs of \$100 million in its electric utility loan portfolio.
+The company has reduced its exposure to telecommunications loans, which historically had weaker credit performance, to \$611 million as of Aug.
+31, 2024, from \$2.99 billion as of the end of fiscal 2005.

-Prior to the bankruptcy filings by Brazos Electric Power Cooperative (Brazos) in March 2021 and Brazos Sandy Creek in March 2022, CFC had not had any defaults or charge-offs in its electric utility and telecommunications loan portfolios since fiscal years 2013 and 2017, respectively.
-The company had \$85 million of nonperforming loans to one borrower as of Aug.
-31, 2023, representing 0.26% of total loans outstanding.
-This is a material decrease from 0.71% as of Aug.
-31, 2022, primarily driven by the receipt of loan principal payments from Brazos and Brazos Sandy Creek and the partial charge-off of those loans.
+Prior to the bankruptcy filings by Brazos Electric Power Cooperative (Brazos) in March 2021 and Brazos Sandy Creek in March 2022, CFC did not experience any defaults or charge-offs in its electric utility and telecom loan portfolios since fiscal years 2013 and 2017, respectively.
+The company had one nonperforming loan of \$49 million as of Aug.
+31, 2024, representing 0.14% of total loans outstanding.
+This is a slight decrease from 0.26% as of Aug.
+31, 2023, driven by the receipts of \$36 million in payments on the nonperforming loan.

 Despite CFC's low historical loss experience, borrower concentration remains a risk, in our view.
-CFC's 20 largest borrowers accounted for 20% of its loans outstanding (20% net of loans covered under its standby purchase commitment agreement with Farmer Mac) as of Aug.
-31, 2023.
+CFC's 20 largest borrowers accounted for 20% of its loans outstanding (19% net of loans covered under its standby purchase commitment agreement with Farmer Mac) as of Aug.
+31, 2024.
 The risk assessment also considers how a low-probability event could affect rural electric utility cooperatives, such as the Texas polar vortex in February 2021 that affected two of CFC's borrowers (Brazos and Rayburn Country Electric Cooperative).

 Positively, CFC's senior secured positions help mitigate any expected losses in the event of a borrower defaulting.
-In addition, we do not expect CFC's credit quality to be materially affected by the frequent hurricanes in some states in which the company operates.
+While the Texas polar vortex in February 2021 affected two borrowers, the company's losses in the event were relatively low at about \$14 million.
+In addition, we do not expect CFC's credit quality to be materially affected by the frequent hurricanes in some states in which the company operates, because electric cooperatives would most likely be reimbursed by the Federal Emergency Management Agency relief programs for eligible storm-related damages.